 Additionally, enterprise drives are rated for much higher TBW, which basically means they have a higher endurance.
 They’ll be able to write more terabytes of data before they kick the bucket.
 Durability shouldn’t really be an issue, since even consumer drives frequently have a durability rating of over 1500 TBW.

 We selected the WD Gold because it’s one of the best, if not the best, enterprise-grade drives on the market.
-We chose the 4GB version because with this you’ll be able to plot the largest plot size (a K35), which only requires 2.175 GiB of temporary storage.
-If you’re trying to plot at the fastest possible speeds, this may be the best temporary drive for you.
+We chose the 4GB version because it allows for plotting up to 15 K32s in parallel, enabling maximum plotting efficiency.

 The Best Hard Drive (Final Drive) for Chia Farming